This post provides an overview of Safe Design in Australia: Overview, Statistics, and Principles.

-Good design can eliminate or minimise the major physical, biomechanical and psychosocial hazards and risks associated with work.
-Effective design of the overall system of work will take into account, for example, management practices, work processes, schedules, tasks and workstation design.
+Good design can eliminate or minimize the major physical, biomechanical, and psychosocial hazards and risks associated with work.
+Effective design of the overall system of work will take into account, for example, management practices, work processes, schedules, tasks, and workstation design.

 Sustainable return to work or remaining at work while recovering from injury or illness is facilitated by good job design and management.
 Managers have an obligation to make reasonable adjustments to the design of the work and work processes to accommodate individuals’ differing capabilities.